So many business model examples can be given because so many types and mixtures exist (both complicated and straightforward).

 An online retailer is an example of a simple one – the company buys goods and uses online channels to sell them.
 On a more complex model work large information portals – they presented with a variety of monetization options (from selling ads inventory and paid editorial articles to sell some digital products and services of their own).

-A more modern business model example developed in modern age of the Internet is SaaS (Software as a Service) – a software solution in the cloud usually sold via subscription model (recurring payments).
+A more modern business model example developed in the modern age of the Internet is SaaS (Software as a Service) – a software solution in the cloud usually sold via a subscription model (recurring payments).

 So let’s take a closer look at business model types and dig into some examples.

 The most current categorization of business models on the Internet published by North Carolina State University Professor Michael Rappa (North Carolina State University).
 The professor identified nine basic concepts:

 The business connects buyers and sellers and conducts transactions between them, for which it charges a certain amount of money (fixed rate or percentage of the sale).